Grismund/i-am-the-forest-srd/README.md

 While Allies partner with the Forest, they are not directly under the Forest's control.
 When an Ally assists the Forest, it uses abilities which throw in an element of chaos.
 Note your Ally’s level 1 Ability on your Character Sheet.

 ### Step 10: Wrap Up and Begin Gameplay!
-Finish the Character Creation sheet by summarizing your Forest, Ally, and Enemy histories and motiva-tions.
+Finish the Character Creation sheet by summarizing your Forest, Ally, and Enemy histories and motivations.
 Name them all if you wish.

 Congratulations!
 You are ready to play.

 ## Chapter 3: Gameplay Overview
 ### Goals
-Gameplay in "I am the Forest" revolves around attempts by the Enemy to Encroach or advance upon your Forest's territory and your Forest's attemept to Defend, then Encroach upon Enemy Territory over the course of multiple Years.
+Gameplay in "I am the Forest" revolves around attempts by the Enemy to Encroach or advance upon your Forest's territory and your Forest's attempt to Defend, then Encroach upon Enemy Territory over the course of multiple Years.

-Players can win the game by reclaiming every hex on the map, but the beauty of "I am the Forest" is the experience of builing a rich landscape with a tumult-uous history.
+Players can win the game by reclaiming every hex on the map, but the beauty of "I am the Forest" is the experience of building a rich landscape with a tumultuous history.

 GM's should engage with this game as a tool to create their own worlds, or alter an existing one as the people of their world alter the landscape.